PayingForward/web/doc/ErrorCodes/Web.md

 9. Can not find a profile for your request parameters.

     When user given an invalid user id to fetch profile informations.

+10. This school has not a teacher.

+    Donator trying to donate and but school has not a teacher allocated.